10 Downing Street: A "vast, awkward house": 1735–1902

 Downing Street declined at the turn of the 19th century, becoming surrounded with run-down buildings, dark alleys, the scene of crime and prostitution.
 Earlier, the government had taken over the other Downing Street houses: the Colonial Office occupied Number 14 in 1798; the Foreign Office was at Number 16 and the houses on either side; the West India Department was in Number 18; and the Tithe Commissioners in Number 20.
 The houses deteriorated from neglect, became unsafe, and one by one were demolished.
 By 1857 Downing Street's townhouses were all gone except for Number 10, Number 11 (customarily the Chancellor of the Exchequer's residence), and Number 12 (used as offices for Government Whips).
 In 1879 a fire destroyed the upper floors of Number 12; it was renovated but only as a single-storey structure.
-(See Numbers 10, 11, and 12 Downing Street First Floor Plan and Ground Floor Plan.)

 Revival and recognition: 1902–1960

-When Lord Salisbury retired in 1902, his nephew, Arthur James Balfour, became Prime Minister.
+When Lord Salisbury retired in 1902, his nephew, Arthur James Balfour, became prime minister.
 It was an easy transition: he was already First Lord of the Treasury and he was already living in Number 10.
 Balfour revived the custom that Number 10 is the First Lord and Prime Minister's official residence.

-However, there have been numerous times when prime ministers have unofficially lived elsewhere out of necessity or preference.
-Winston Churchill, for example, had a great affection for Number 10, but, during World War II, he grudgingly slept in the hastily converted flat on the ground floor of what was then the New Public Office building (NPO) at nearby Storey's Gate.
-The flat became known as the No.10 Annexe, and lay above the much more comprehensive underground bunker now known as the Cabinet War Rooms, and where he also had a bedroom, very rarely used.
+Without a bomb shelter, during World War II the Prime Minister abandoned Number 10 instead using a flat in the Foreign office that became known as the No.10 Annexe, and lay above the much more comprehensive underground bunker used by Winston Churchill and now known as the Churchill War Rooms.
 To reassure the people that his government was functioning normally, he insisted on being seen entering and leaving Number 10 occasionally, and indeed, continued to use it for meetings and dinners despite being urged not to.
 Harold Wilson, during his second ministry from 1974 to 1976, lived in his home in Lord North Street because Mary Wilson wanted "a proper home".

-For most of his premiership, Tony Blair lived in the more spacious residence above Number 11 to accommodate his relatively large family (a wife and four children).
-In May 2010, it was reported that David Cameron, who also had four small children upon taking office, would also take up actual residence above Number 11, and his Chancellor, George Osborne, above Number 10.